SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 data.
 There is a detached [document][uc capture video] describing this use case more precisely.

 #### 3.1.5 Upload File
-If the automatically upload of the video or picture failed, the user is able to upload the file manually.
+If the automatic upload of the video or picture failed, the user is able to upload the file manually.
+This use case is described in [this document][uc upload file].

 ### 3.2 Functionality - Website
 #### 3.2.1 Register for a new account
 At the home page of the website there is the possibility to register for a new user.
-A registration has to be approved by an administrator.
+A registration is approved by verifying the user e-mail address.
+For more information please consider [this document][uc approve registration].

 #### 3.2.2 Login-Page
 The website contains a login-form for users that have already registered for an account.

 #### 3.2.3 Maintain Profile
 This overview page allows the user to view and maintain his profile.
 A more detailed description can be found [here][uc switch user].